 All submissions should be written in English.
 As a student-run journal with an international editorial board, we encourage non-native English speakers to submit their work.
 The Editorial Board will, to the best of our capacity, help those submitting to meet the editorial guidelines for the journal and a good standard of academic English.
-However, all submissions should be as well-written and clearly structured.
+However, all submissions should be as well-written and clearly structured as possible.
 The editorial team can carry out some basic copy editing but submissions that contain a substantial number of typographical or grammatical errors will be returned to the author for revision.
 We can accept submissions written in American or International English, provided that the chosen form is used consistently throughout.
 Names of people, organisations, public events, game titles, other commercial products or major events must be capitalised.
-Names of games, magazines and the like should be italicised.
+The titles of published work, including games, should be italicised.

 Press Start uses the American Psychological Association (APA) 7th edition citation and formatting standards.
 For example:

 Barr, M. (2014).
 Learning through collaboration: Video game wikis.
 International Journal of Social Media and Interactive Learning Environments, 2(2), 119–133.